lucaslingle/metavb/README.md

 ## Misc.

-Please note that this is a research codebase and most of our efforts were focused on algorithmic improvements, rather than beautiful code.
+Please note that this is a research codebase and is unfortunately somewhat messy, as most of our efforts were focused on algorithmic improvements and time efficiency, rather than writing beautiful code.
-To simplify our lives, we provide the code as-is, rather than refactoring.

 If you find the code or paper helpful in your research, please cite the following bibtex:
 ```